ShawnSidoruk/slate/source/index.html.md

 `POST /users/{user_id}/rounds/{round_id}/payouts`

-This method is used for creating and authorizing a Payout, such as for awarding winnings to a player.
+This method is used for creating and authorizing a Payout, such as when awarding winnings to a player.
 When possible, a Payout should be associated to a Wager.

 An authorized Payout needs to be settled using [Settle Payout](#settle-payout) before the funds are transfered to the player's wallet.